-Every person on earth have heard of, and seen a picture of the Pyramids.
-For thousands of years.
+Every person on earth have heard of, and seen a picture of the Pyramids and the Sphinx.
+They have been around for thousands of years.

 UNESCO’s World Heritage Centre’s short description of site no. 86: